Study Abroad: Japan 2026

 Tickets/Airfare

 Students travel to Japan at their own expense.
 The Japan study abroad program encourages students to find their own best airfare rates.
 We will provide recommendations, but students are responsible for making their own travel arrangements.
 We will also try to facilitate students traveling together.
 In order to ensure that you have made your reservation in a timely way, we will require that you provide a copy of your ticket or e-ticket by the date in the spring that will be communicated to you.
+Here are the faculty flights to Japan if you would like to take the same one.

 Room and Board

 A passport book is required for traveling to Japan.
-Applicants who are U.S. citizens do not need a visa if staying for less than 90 days.
-We encourage students to use the Passport Office on campus.
+Applicants who are U.S. citizens do not need a visa if staying in Japan for less than 90 days.
+We encourage students to use the on-campus Passport Office.
 For other ways to apply for a passport visit the U.S. Department of State's website.
+The Study Abroad office offers a GEO passport scholarship which supports the cost of students obtaining a passport.
+See if you are eligible here.

 All students are required to have accident and medical insurance coverage for the duration of the program.
-The Global Education Office at UNM has information regarding insurance.

 COURSEWORK

-Students enrolled in this program will sign up for a 6-credit Honors seminar (UHON 301: Arts & Culture of Japan) during the spring 2026 semester.
-The course will meet once a week (for a one-hour and 15-minute session) starting in the second 8 weeks of the spring 2026 semester (Tuesdays from 5-6:15 pm) and will have ten days of expeditionary fieldwork in and around Kyoto, Japan, from May 18-31.
+Students enrolled in this program will sign up for two, three-credit Honors College seminars (UHON 301:008 Arts & Culture of Japan and UHON 301:011 Japan: Exploration & Research) during the spring 2026 semester.
+The Arts & Culture of Japan course will meet once a week (for a one-hour and 15-minute session) starting in the second 8 weeks of the spring 2026 semester (Tuesdays from 5-6:15 pm), and UHON 301:011 Japan: Exploration & Research will have ten days of expeditionary fieldwork in and around Kyoto, Japan, from May 18-31.

-UNM COURSES: UHON 301: Japan: Arts & Culture (3 credits) + UHON 301: Japan: Exploration & Research (3 credits)
+UHON 301:008 Japan: Arts & Culture (3 credits)

 Instructors: Associate Professor, Megan Jacobs, Associate Professor, Amaris Ketcham, and UNM Honors College Senior Teacher, Rosie Deal

-- Analyze, critically interpret, and evaluate examples of Japanese art within interdisciplinary, cultural, and historical contexts;
+1. Analyze, critically interpret, and evaluate examples of Japanese art within interdisciplinary, cultural, and historical contexts;

-- Analyze seminal environmental and philosophical texts in reference to Japanese artistic and religious practices;
+2. Analyze seminal environmental and philosophical texts in reference to Japanese artistic and religious practices;

-- Analyze, evaluate, and interpret students’ histories and positions in contemporary U.S. society in relation to a global context.
+4. Analyze, evaluate, and interpret students’ histories and positions in contemporary U.S. society in relation to a global context.

-UHON 301 Japan: Exploration & Research, 3 credits
+UHON 301:011 Japan: Exploration & Research, 3 credits

 What is it about certain places that embeds itself so deeply into our essence, molding our perceptions, defining our selves, and imprinting upon generations?
 How does the spirit of a local environment inform national pride and identity, and in turn, shape its stance on the global stage?
 This course delves into these pressing questions, focusing on the dynamic interplay between belonging and artistic endeavor within the cities of Kyoto and Nara, which have long been epicenters of cultural and artistic brilliance.
 Adopting the methodology of reading place as a text, students will immerse themselves in direct observation, meticulous documentation, and comprehensive mapping exercises.
 Through reflective writing tasks, interviews, and interactive discussions, learners will distill their insights and observations.
 Using these tools, students will apply humanistic inquiry across disciplines to develop their own distinctive creative projects.
-By weaving together diverse learning modalities via experiential strategies, the course encourages students to hone their communication, critical thinking, and creative faculties, while deepening their socio-cultural understanding and appreciation of the cultural and artistic epicenter that is Kyoto.
+By weaving together diverse learning modalities through experiential strategies, the course encourages students to hone their communication, critical thinking, and creative faculties while deepening their socio-cultural understanding and appreciation of Kyoto, the cultural and artistic epicenter.
 Students will keep a journal consisting of experiential assignments with daily prompts, photographs, and drawings that will help them reflect on the unique sensibilities and perspectives in Japan–making note of food, traditions, customs, and more.

-- Apply humanistic research and interdisciplinary inquiry across disciplines to interpret Kyoto’s creativity and foster individual creative projects.
+• Apply humanistic research and interdisciplinary inquiry across disciplines to interpret Kyoto’s creativity and foster individual creative projects.

-- Develop clear and compelling writing styles while enhancing verbal and non-verbal communication competencies through interactions with locals and peers.
+• Develop clear and compelling writing styles while enhancing verbal and non-verbal communication competencies through interactions with locals and peers.

-- Analyze and articulate their observations, fostering a deeper understanding of the interplay between local environments and broader cultural identities.
+• Analyze and articulate their observations, fostering a deeper understanding of the interplay between local environments and broader cultural identities.

-- Develop innovative thought processes and artistic expressions influenced by immersive experiences in Kyoto, as demonstrated through creative assignments.
+• Develop innovative thought processes and artistic expressions influenced by immersive experiences in Kyoto, as demonstrated through creative assignments.

 HONORS FACULTY